 The training emphasizes hands-on practice.
 Participants practice how to analyze incidents in exercises with realistic traffic captures or log files.

-The training will be held on 25 and 26 October 2023 and lasts two days.
+The training will be held on 25 and 26 October 2023 in our offices in The Hague.
 On the evening of Day 1 there is a dinner to allow for networking between the training participants.
 The dinner is included in the training price.